 Process Groups: This is the traditional model that has been around for a long time.
 It is largely unstructured and focuses on sharing personal experiences.
 The therapist acts as a facilitator, allowing the participants to guide the discussion to enhance their self-awareness and explore relational dynamics.

 Skills Groups (Psychoeducational): This is the model I utilize in my practice.
-These groups operate more like a high-level workshop or masterclass.
-The focus is not just on "venting," but on the structured acquisition of practical tools to overcome specific psychological hurdles.
+These groups operate more like workshops or masterclasses.
+The focus is not just on "venting," but on the structured acquisition of practical tools to overcome specific hurdles in your life.

 I offer skills-based group therapy in my private practice.
 If you’ve never attended a skills group, the structure might surprise you.
 It is designed to be intentional and efficient.
 A typical session follows a clear roadmap: